orensrauch/The_Software_Testing_Router/README.md

-# The Tester Router👩🏻‍💻👨🏻‍💻
+# The Software Testing Router👩🏻‍💻👨🏻‍💻
 This repo is the best place to learn and keep your testing skills sharpend, all the content listed below was gathered and placed in a specific order from the intro of the software testing domain up to advanced testing technologies and skills.
 ![](https://github.com/orensrauch/The_Software_Tester_Oracle/blob/main/assets/the%20best%20software%20testing%20resource.png?raw=true).

-if you can, then contribute to this awsome tester router repo.
+if you can, then contribute to this awsome repo.